shnabz/chrome-extensions/README.md

 #### Whitelist Extension
-Run the included registry patch file `Whitelist_eBay Ad Killer.reg`, whitelisting is required because we aren't using the official Chrome Store.<br>
+Run the included registry patch file `whitelist.reg`, whitelisting is required because we aren't using the official Chrome Store.<br>

 #### Install Extension